 The recipe suggests rice milk because it’s thin and doesn’t have a strong flavour, I wanted them to be as light as possible.

 These scones have protein, healthy fats, calcium, b vitamins and minerals, no refined sugar or jam in sight!
+I also had them as a snack with Bute Island Foods’ vegan mature cheddar ‘cheese’, (made from coconut oil and soya protein), they were delicious and very filling.
+They also freeze well.

 (vegan, gluten-free, organic where possible, quantities are approximate)